Ledningskollen/api-reference-implementation/TestV4/README.md

 If you are developing, you should use the Debug configuration.
 So to set up your test endpoint, you should copy appSettings.Debug.config.template to appSettings.Debug.config and change the **Host** value to your liking.

-The appSettings.Integration.config is used by an integration test setup at kar-dev4 which is managed by Teamcity.
-It's a little bit of a complicated setup, so please, don't mess about with it unless you know what you are doing.